o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/aws-url-decode-sc.md

 ---
-description: ' Use &script-canvas; to decode URLs in &ALYlong;. '
+description: ' Use Script Canvas to decode URLs in Amazon Lumberyard. '
-title: Decoding a URL with &script-canvas;
+title: Decoding a URL with Script Canvas
 ---
 # Decoding a URL with Script Canvas {#cloud-canvas-cloud-gem-aws-url-decode-sc}